PRK Surgery Recovery Timeline

 First Few Days

-As with most surgeries, the first few days are the most critical period in the recovery process.
+As with most laser vision correction surgeries, the first few days are the most critical period in the recovery process.
 With PRK, this is when the epithelium regrows to cover your cornea.
-To help promote this healing and protect your eyes, your doctor will place a bandage contact lens in your eye.
+To help promote this healing and protect your eyes, your eye surgeon will place a bandage contact lens in your eye.
 This contact will need to be worn for about five days after your surgery.
+Healing from eye surgery can be uncomfortable, but it is important to prioritize rest during this period.
+The hard part, the surgery, is already over so it is time to finish this process strong by correctly completing the recovery process.

 • Sore or scratchy eyes: You must not rub your eyes while they are healing.
-You may want to use over-the-counter pain medicine for any discomfort.
+To manage pain, you can use over-the-counter pain medicine for any discomfort.

 • Halos or glare around lights at night: An eye mask can be used while sleeping if this is bothersome.

-• Dryness: You will receive eye drops to keep them lubricated.
+• Dryness: If you are experiencing dry eye, you will receive eye drops and artificial tears to keep them lubricated.

-You will need to schedule a checkup with your surgeon a few days after your procedure to see how your healing progresses.
+Though these symptoms are normal during the first few days, your doctor still needs to closely monitor them.
+You will need to schedule follow-up visits with your surgeon after your surgical procedure to see how your healing progresses.

 Week One

-• Glare or other night vision issues: Sunglasses may help with this issue if you must be out past dark.
+• Glare or other night vision issues: Your eyes have a hard time processing light after being operated on.
+To combat glare and night vision issues, sunglasses may help if you must be out past dark.

-The good news is your eyes will make the most progress during this time, so you should see a dramatic improvement in your eyesight.
+The good news is your eyes will make the most progress during this time, so you should see a dramatic improvement in your visual acuity.
+Patience is key during this recovery process but the visual improvements you can begin to see during this period will be reassuring and motivating!

 Weeks Two to Four

-Healing should have progressed enough by this point that you can drive safely and return to work.
+Healing should have progressed enough by this point that you can resume normal activities such as driving and working.
 Most visual side effects should be gone by now, though occasional glares or halos are not uncommon for the first month.
 You will likely continue to use prescription eyedrops that keep these symptoms at bay as the corneal tissue heals.
 However, if you have any concerning or worsening symptoms, you should contact your surgeon.

 • High-impact or contact sports